 Further clarification and a list of applicants from countries that are exempt from the English proficiency requirements are found on the International Graduate Admissions webpage.

 TOEFL scores should be sent directly from the testing service to Texas A&M University (Code 6003).
 To report IELTS scores: Texas A&M University only accepts scores submitted electronically by the IELTS test center.
 No paper Test Report Forms will be accepted.
 An institutional code is NOT required.
-Please contact the test center directly where you took the IELTS test and request that your test scores be sent electronically using the IELTS system to Texas A&M University, PO Box 40002, College Station, TX.
-We will use your highest test score from one test date.
+Please contact the test center directly where you took the IELTS test and request that your test scores be sent electronically using the IELTS system to the address below.

 International Admissions Processing